torinman/python-asteroids/README.md

 played the real game, so have based this on seeing youtube videos and talking to people who have played it

-Game keys used are either Q for thrust, A for shoot and OP for rotation  or  Up for Thrust, Space for shoot and Left,Right for Rotate
+Game keys used are either Q for thrust, A for shoot and OP for rotation  or  Up for Thrust, Space for shoot and Left,Right for Rotate.
+H for hyperspace jump

 The program requires PyGame and Python 3
 Sound files all created by Torin Stephens